In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 - WordPress User Management Guide

 Most of the errors or issues described in the sections below may prevent you from accessing your WordPress admin login page.
-If, after going through the sections below you still cannot log into your admin area, then refer to the tutorial below:
+If, after going through the sections below you still cannot log into your admin area, then see the tutorial below:

 WordPress Theme Or Plugin Issues

-To troubleshoot problems related to WordPress themes and plugins, refer to the tutorials below:
+To troubleshoot issues related to WordPress themes and plugins, refer to the tutorials below:

 - WordPress Troubleshooting Process